IngoKl/clcl2021-discord-bot/README.md

 This basic bot includes three demonstrative features:

-In `feature_dialogue` you will find a dialogue system immitating a cashier/store situation.
+In `feature_dialogue.py` you will find a dialogue system immitating a cashier/store situation.
 It is based on a simple state machine.
+This also demonstrates the idea of an *app* within a more general conversational system.

 In `feature_syllabus.py` you will find a simple function that returns the previous and next session in the course.
 In `bot.py` this is hooked to two keywords that will trigger the function.